 Climate change is here to stay, bringing with it changing weather patterns.
 According to current models, the northeastern United States can expect an increase in extreme rainfall events.
 Read more about Tomorrow’s Forecast: Improved Accuracy

 EAS Announces Launch of New Student Project Team

 Photo credit: Mike Hojnowski

-Cornell Earth and Atmospheric Sciences (EAS) will be creating their first student project team in the Fall of 2020.
+Cornell Earth and Atmospheric Sciences (EAS) will create their first student project team, CU GeoData, in the Fall of 2020.
 The team will be dedicated to assessing environmental conditions and trends using novel, autonomous instruments, and platforms – giving students real-world experience.

 Project teams are a large part of the culture in the College of Engineering – mimicking real-world experiences by bringing together Cornell students, faculty, and staff to solve complex problems.
 Fieldwork is a large part of the College of Agriculture and Life Sciences culture, making the new project team a perfect opportunity for EAS students in the College of Engineering, the College of Agriculture and Life Sciences or the College of Arts & Sciences.

 The team will develop instruments and techniques to be used to assess environmental conditions and trends by exploiting the revolution underway in instrumentation and platforms which can be used to probe the earth and its atmosphere.

 The project will include in situ measurements of atmospheric composition and circulation made from balloons, remote sensing measurements of topography, vegetation, and water content made using synthetic aperture radars carried by drones, geochemical sampling at the earth's surface, and subsurface monitoring of heat and hydrologic transport using fiber optics deployed in local boreholes and mines.